Kyler Murray’s Will Power and His Red Badge of Courage

 The game-changing scene occurs when Henry and his compadre Wilson (The Loud Soldier) have walked down to the creek to fill their canteens and they eavesdrop on a colonel and a captain having a conversation about which regiment would be the most expendable to throw into the front line of the next battle.

 Henry and Wilson hear the colonel tell the captain that their regiment, the New York 304th, is the most expendable.
-The lieutenant says of the 304th, “they’re a bunch of mule drivers.”
+The lieutenant says with scorn for the 304th, “they’re a bunch of mule drivers.”

 Hearing this abject disparagement of their regiment humbles and infuriates Henry and Wilson.